euroscipy/www.euroscipy.org/content/pages/2017/coc.md

 ### Solving problems

-If problems covered by this code of conduct arise, please contact one of **info** at the domain euroscipy.org.
+If problems covered by this code of conduct arise, please contact **info** at the domain euroscipy.org.
 Any complaint will remain confidential, be taken seriously, investigated, and dealt with appropriately.